opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 {{<tweet 1356395056899362816>}}

-My blog post cover image is an 1875 woodblock printing entitled "[Tokugawa Iemitsu Receiving Lords in Audience](https://artvee.com/dl/tokugawa-iemitsu-receiving-lords-in-audience)" The artist, Tsukioka Yoshitoshi, like many Japanese of that era, was interested in new things from the rest of the world, but over time he became increasingly concerned with the loss of aspects of traditional Japanese culture that brought people together.
+My blog post cover image is an 1875 woodblock printing entitled "[Tokugawa Iemitsu Receiving Lords in Audience](https://artvee.com/dl/tokugawa-iemitsu-receiving-lords-in-audience)" The artist, Tsukioka Yoshitoshi, like many Japanese of that era, was interested in new things from the rest of the world like photography, but over time he became increasingly concerned with the loss of aspects of traditional Japanese culture that brought people together.

 {{<tweet 1356650318730305537>}}

 In Amanda Mull's Atlantic piece "[The Pandemic Has Erased Entire Categories of Friendship](https://www.theatlantic.com/health/archive/2021/01/pandemic-goodbye-casual-friends/617839/)," she explains how there’s a reason you miss the people you didn’t even know that well.
 Most people are familiar with the idea of an inner circle.
 Sociologists propose that we also have an outer circle, vital to our social health in its own ways, functioning as the forums that we normally look to to find validation for our work and ideas.

-"Inducing the wobble" in change management requires that our data science community of practice be clear and find new ways to re-connect with colleagues and leaders.
+"Inducing the wobble" in change management requires that our data science community of practice find new ways to re-connect with colleagues and leaders.

 -----

 ## Learning Data Science

 I've dropped my DataCamp subscription and moved on to other learning resources.
 In about one year's time I had managed to take some 30 or more short courses.
-Many of the original instructors have moved on now, and some of the courses are stale, using older versions of packages.
+Many of the original instructors there have moved on now, and some of the courses are stale, using older versions of packages.
 The company itself has taken actions that make it easy for me to choose to walk away.

 Matt Dancho's [Business-Science](https://www.business-science.io/) courses and their Learning Labs Pro offering in particular suits my needs better for where I am.
 Forest Brazeal's blog post [The career-changing art of reading the docs](https://acloudguru.com/blog/engineering/the-career-changing-art-of-reading-the-docs) is great advice for keeping at the leading edge of a technical profession.

-Every path to competency is going to be different.
+Every path to digital competency is going to be different.
 Like [Paige Bailey](https://twitter.com/DynamicWebPaige/status/1360303252219154432), I want not to be surprised if a data scientist used to be a biologist, or a bartender, or a geologist.
 DS skills do not require an ivory tower, or time sacrificed on acronyms for a Ph.D.
 Your Github should be your CV.

 [Chris Albon](https://twitter.com/chrisalbon/status/1360465652817874944) at wikimedia outlines his hiring strategy as: